JacobSykora4/PRISM-Public/README.md

 ----------------------------------------------------
 The Author welcomes collaboration with other **Catholic dioceses**, **parishes**, or **affiliated ministries** seeking to responsibly implement PRISM for their stewardship efforts.

-If your organization is interested in adopting PRISM or receiving technical guidance, please contact Jacob Sykora for approval and coordination.
+If your organization is interested in adopting PRISM or receiving technical guidance, please contact Jacob Sykora to request information.

 Author: Jacob Sykora
-Personal Email: sykojv@gmail.com

 ----------------------------------------------------
 DISCLAIMER